DarrenCoppinger/playwright-milestone-project/README.md

 ### User stories

-* I was an audience member at one of the Playwrights productions or rehersed readings, I want to find out more about her other work, I go her website see I want to see if there are any upcoming performances and see on the front page information on her next play.
+* Audience Member vists the site 1: I was an audience member at one of the Playwrights productions, I want to find out more about her other work.
+* Audience Member vists the site 2: I was an audience member at one of the Playwrights productions, I want to find out more about the playwright.
+* Actor/Direct visits site 1: I am a actor/director I here about Neasa from an audience member, I wanted to find out more about her writing.
-* I am a actor/director I here about Neasa from an audience member, I wanted to find out more about her writing, I go to her website to download an extract of her work.
+* Actor/Direct visits site 2: I am a actor/director I here about Neasa from an audience member, I wanted to find out more about other productions of her work, particularly images and videos.
-* I am a actor/director I want to work with the Playwright, I go to her website and fill in the contact form with the details of a project that I would like to work on.
-* I am a artist or costume and set designer, I here about Neasa from an audience member, I would like to see images of performances of her work to get a sense of what type of worlds she creates, I go to her website and look through the Gallery of her past work.
+* Costumer/set designer visits site: I am a artist or costume/set designer, I hear about Neasa from an audience member, I would like to see images of performances of her work to get a sense of what type of worlds she creates.
+* Potential Collaborator visits site: I am a actor/director/artist/costume designer/set designer I want to work with the Playwright and would like to contact her to discuss a potential project.

 ### Wireframe